+- 24. Brunner is a natural person.
+Upon information and belief, he resides in Missouri. - 25.
 Brunner's grandfather founded Vi-Jon.
-Prior to 2006, Brunner was the controlling shareholder of Vi-Jon and a member of its Board of Directors.

-- 26. In 2006, Brunner sold a majority stake in Vi-Jon to Berkshire and retained a minority stake and his Board seat.
-Brunner held his minority stake through the Brunner Trust.
-Brunner is the settlor of the Brunner Trust and, upon information and belief, a trustee and beneficiary of the Brunner Trust. - 27.
-In 2020, Brunner still held his Vi-Jon stake through the Brunner Trust and his Board seat.
-Through the ESOP Transaction, Brunner liquidated the Brunner Trust's Vi-Jon stake.
-Upon information and belief, through financing and refinancing agreements made part of the ESOP Transaction, the Brunner Trust received cash and/or notes for its interest in Vi-Jon. - 28.
-In connection with the ESOP Transaction, the Brunner Trust was a "party in interest" to the Plan within the meaning of 29 U.S.C. § 1002(14)(H) because the Brunner Trust held, directly or indirectly, 10% or more of the Plan employer's stock.3 - 29.
+Prior to 2006, Brunner was the controlling shareholder of Vi-Jon and a member of its Board of Directors. - 26.
+In 2006, Brunner sold a majority stake in Vi-Jon to Berkshire and retained a minority stake and his Board seat.
+Brunner held his minority stake through the 1992 Brunner Trust.
+Brunner is the settlor of the 1992 Brunner Trust and, upon information and belief, a trustee and beneficiary of the Brunner Trust. - 27.
+In 2020, Brunner still held his Vi-Jon stake through the 1992 Brunner Trust, the Brunner Family Trust, and his Board seat with VJCS Holdings, Inc., Vi-Jon, Inc. and Vi-Jon Holding, Inc. Through the ESOP Transaction, Brunner liquidated his Vi-Jon stake.
+Upon information and belief, through financing and refinancing agreements made part of the ESOP Transaction, the Brunner Trusts received cash and/or notes for its interest in Vi-Jon. - 28.
+In connection with the ESOP Transaction, the Brunner Trusts were each a "party in interest" to the Plan within the meaning of 29 U.S.C. § 1002(14)(H) because, at relevant times, the Brunner Trusts held, directly or indirectly, 10% or more of the Plan employer's stock.4 - 29.
 Brunner was a "party in interest" to the Plan within the meaning of 29 U.S.C. § 1002(14)(H) because he was a director of the Plan's employer.